-In respect of paragraph 8 of the terms of reference (OECD, 2017b), Finland has a domestic legal and administrative framework to impose and enforce CbC requirements on MNE Groups whose Ultimate Parent Entity is resident for tax purposes in Finland.
-Finland meets all the terms of reference relating to the domestic legal and administrative framework.
+15. In respect of paragraph 8 of the terms of reference (OECD, 2017b), Greece has a domestic legal and administrative framework to impose and enforce CbC requirements on the Ultimate Parent Entity of an MNE Group that is resident for tax purposes in Greece.
+Greece meets all the terms of reference relating to the domestic legal and administrative framework.